Are raw eggs safe to eat?

 Be sure to check out the posts below for more about why eggs are SO good for us.
-Also, before reading about whether or not it’s safe to eat raw eggs, first you probably wonder why you might consider that in the first place?
+Also, before reading about whether or not it’s safe to eat raw eggs, first you probably wonder why you might consider doing so in the first place?
 The answer is the same reason raw milk is so good for us and why we shouldn’t cook the heck out of all our other foods, either: for more enzymes (for optimal digestion and assimilation of nutrients) and more nutrition in general.
-Cooking always reduces nutrients, no matter what it is.
 And by the way, I’m not talking about eating them plain, although some might want to (not me!), I’m talking about eating them in something, like smoothies, real food protein shakes, homemade mayo, homemade ice cream or egg nog.
 (Maybe in cookie dough now and then…?
 Mmmmm)

 Wondering about the cholesterol in eggs?